- Open Source CEO by Bill Kerr

 Extra reading

-You can follow Lexy Franklin and check out Sidebar if you are looking to build and grow your network of peers.
+You can follow Lexy Franklin and check out Sidebar if you are looking to build and grow your network of peers, and Superinterviews to land your dream job.

 BRAIN FOOD 🧠